131 Method Program Modifications

 - Before rushing to lose the baby weight, remember that feeding your baby is priority.

 - Wait until your milk supply is well established before making any changes.
-This can be anywhere from six weeks to a few months before your milk supply is well established.
+This could take anywhere from six weeks to a few months.
 Decreasing carbohydrate intake too soon could risk a decrease in milk supply.

 - If your body is already adapted to low carb eating (if you’ve been through the 131, if you’ve practiced fat-burning eating styles before), you may be able tolerate going much lower in carbs in the fat-burning stages of the 131 than a mom who has never done this.